Chapter One

 No fucking way!
 Randa would not let him lay one sadistic hand on that child.
 With a feral cry, she jumped on his back, grabbed a handful of greasy, lanky hair with one hand, his jaw with the other and gave a mighty jerk to the side, only to have him retaliate by flipping them over, crushing her under his considerable weight, then straddling her like he had with Joy.

-With one huge hand holding both of hers to the floor, he tightened his other hand around her throat.
-Back spots filled her vision as she fought to stay conscious, knowing if she passed out, she’d be dead.
+He tightened his hands around her throat, and panic hit when black spots filled her vision as she fought to stay conscious, knowing if she passed out, she’d be dead.
 Desperate to get away, she reached down, grabbing a handful of his junk, squeezing and twisting with all her might.

 “Fucking bitch!”
-He jumped back, tumbling off her with a roar, his hand blessedly leaving her tortured throat to clutch at his abused cock.
-When he rose to a crouch still clutching his crotch, she took advantage of her reprieve, tucking both legs close to her body before kicking out, her sneakers connecting solidly with his chest, knocking him back on his ass.
+He jerked back, tumbling off her with a roar, his hand blessedly leaving her tortured throat to clutch at his abused cock and balls.
+When he rose to a crouch still clutching his crotch, she took advantage of her reprieve, tucking both legs close to her body before kicking out, her sneakers connecting solidly with his chest and knocking him back on his ass.

 She flipped over, crab-crawling to the child now wailing like a banshee, then stretched to grab the baseball bat Leah had dropped.
 When he lunged for her again, she fell to her side, swinging one-handed with all her might, gratified when the bat connected solidly on his jaw with a resounding crack of bone.